Machine learning with neural networks: Chain rule and error backpropagation

-As in Section \ref{sec:gdl}, the small parameter $\eta>0$ is the learning rate.
+The network in Figure \figref{C5S1SingleLayerNetwork} is trained by gradient-descent learning in the same way as in Section \ref{sec:gdl}.
+The weight increments are given by: with energy function The small parameter $\eta>0$ in Equation (\ref{eq:weightupdate6}) is the learning rate , as in Section \ref{sec:gdl}.
 The derivatives of the energy function are evaluated with the {\em chain rule} .
 For the weights connecting to the output layer we apply the chain rule once